 Valuable lesson from the late 1970s

-For fun, when I was in my 20s, I enrolled in Intro to Interior Design at EastField College.
+For fun, when I was in my 20s, I enrolled in Intro to Interior Design at EastField College in Dallas.
 The matronly instructor who spoke with an air of authority and respect discussed priorities.
 A sofa or chair with a bright busy print might look great in the showroom, in a catalog, or even in the living room - but imagine what will happen when a guest with a busy print, striped, or colorful dress sits on that sofa.
 Not so great anymore.

 Her lesson: the people in the room are the most important design elements in a space.
 Design around them, not despite of them.

 That has stuck with me for decades - the users are the most important design element, not color, shape, placement, typography; but, the people that will benefit from the piece.